EmbersArc/socp_interface/README.md

 ```

 #### SOCLhs
-This is the left hand side of a second order cone constraint and gets created by calling `op::norm(<Affine>)`.
+This is the left hand side of a second order cone constraint and gets created by calling `op::norm(Affine affine, int axis)`.
 Apart from the 2-norm, it can also contain an `Affine` expression of the same dimension.

 ```cpp
 op::SOCLhs soc_lhs = op::norm(vector_var);